Why Am I So Insecure? 20 Ways to Feel Secure From Within

 That ultimately ends the relationship, bringing to fruition the initial fear of the individual with self-doubt.

-In reality, counseling is a beneficial tool to bring out the root of the insecurity to resolve that underlying issue so the lack of confidence and self-esteem can then be overcome.
+In reality, counseling is a beneficial tool for identifying the root of insecurity and resolving that underlying issue so that the lack of confidence and self-esteem can be overcome.

-You can put a bandaid on insecurity, but until you correct the reason for it, the insecurity will continue to rear its head.
+You can put a bandaid on insecurity, but until you correct the cause, the insecurity will continue to rear its head.

 Share this article on